arcadechan/AmendsV2/content/about.md

 Hello friend,
 <br/>
 <br/>
-**Amends** is a site dedicated to the discovery and analysis of all kinds of music.
-My goal is to hopefully introduce you to amazing stuff by talking about what I feel makes certain songs and artists great.
+**Amends** is a site dedicated to the discovery and analysis of all kinds of music, curious code findings, art, and everything in between.
+My goal is to hopefully introduce you to some amazing.
 I hope you enjoy the journey!
 <br/>
 <br/>
 Eternally yours,